Super-Kamiokande: History

 Super-Kamiokande started operation in 1996 and announced the first evidence of neutrino oscillation in 1998.
 This was the first experimental observation supporting the theory that the neutrino has non-zero mass, a possibility that theorists had speculated about for years.
 The 2015 Nobel Prize in Physics was awarded to Super-Kamiokande researcher Takaaki Kajita alongside Arthur McDonald at the Sudbury Neutrino Observatory for their work confirming neutrino oscillation.

 On 12 November 2001, about 6,600 of the photomultiplier tubes imploded in a chain reaction, as the shock wave from the concussion of each imploding tube cracked its neighbours.
-The detector was partially restored by redistributing the photomultiplier tubes which did not implode, and by adding protective acrylic shells that are hoped will prevent another chain reaction from recurring (Super-Kamiokande-II).
+The detector was partially restored from April to October 2002 by redistributing the photomultiplier tubes which did not implode, and by adding protective acrylic shells that are hoped will prevent another chain reaction from recurring (Super-Kamiokande-II).

 In July 2005, preparations began to restore the detector to its original form by reinstalling about 6,000 PMTs.
-The work was completed in June 2006, whereupon the detector was renamed Super-Kamiokande-III.
+The reconstruction began in October 2005.
+The work was completed in July 2006, whereupon the detector was renamed Super-Kamiokande-III.
 This phase of the experiment collected data from October 2006 till August 2008.
 At that time, significant upgrades were made to the electronics.
-After the upgrade, the new phase of the experiment has been referred to as Super-Kamiokande-IV.
+After the upgrade, the new phase of the experiment has been referred to as Super-Kamiokande-IV through May 2018.
 SK-IV collected data on various natural sources of neutrinos, as well as acted as the far detector for the Tokai-to-Kamioka (T2K) long baseline neutrino oscillation experiment.

-SK-IV continued until June 2018.
-After that, the detector underwent a full refurbishment during Autumn of 2018.
+After Phase IV, the detector underwent a full refurbishment during Autumn of 2018, including sealing the tank against water leaks, cleaning, improving piping, and replacing failed PMTs.
 On 29 January 2019 the detector resumed data acquisition.

-In 2020, the detector was upgraded for the SuperKGd project by adding a gadolinium salt to the ultrapure water in order to enable the detection of antineutrinos from supernova explosions.
+In 2020, the detector was upgraded for the SuperKGd project (phase SK-VI) by adding a gadolinium salt to the ultrapure water in order to enable the detection of antineutrinos from supernova explosions.
+More gadolinium was added in 2022 and the observational phase following that was called SK-VII.